 Get a primary mortgage and an alternative loan

 #1: Use an equity partner

-The world of finance is exceedingly complex, but there are really only two ways to raise money from other people: rent it from them by borrowing, or sell a part of your ownership.
+The world of finance is exceedingly complex, but there are really only two ways to raise money from other people: rent it from them by borrowing (so, a loan), or selling a part of your ownership.
 The vast majority of homeowners choose to borrow money from the bank in order to pay for their home.
 It's easy, and there is a huge network of banks and mortgage companies that make it easy.